muscar/muscar.github.com/teaching/2014/spring/ai/assignment1.md

 ---
 # Assignment 1

-The following facts representing a family tree:
+The following facts represent a family tree:

     % ioana and ioan have two children: andrei and andreea parent(ioana, andrei).